 Set of eight Edwardian cut-crystal flutes with bold hand-faceted stems.
 Embellished with hand-painted monogram in white enamel and silver.
 Additional silver decoration on rims.
 8 ounce capacity.
 No maker's mark.

-Set of four flat bowls embellished with vibrant floral motifs, some hand-painted coloring over transfers, and further enhanced with decorative acid-etched gilding.
+Set of four soup bowls embellished with vibrant floral motifs, some hand-painted coloring over transfers, and further enhanced with decorative acid-etched gilding.
 Additional gilding on the underside to minimize stack wear.
 Bearing the overglaze gilded backstamp of C. Ahrenfeldt Limoges for retailer C. Reizenstein Pittsburgh; underglaze green mark of C. Ahrenfeldt France.

 Set of six crystal flutes embellished with multiple hand-carved honeycomb facets to stems, designed by the acclaimed midcentury glass designer Ingeborg Lundin (1921-1992) for Orrefors.
 Engraved "OF" maker's mark to base.
 4-ounce capacity.